pkeshava/NGSpiceTools/README.md

 ## Todo

+- [ ] Come up with an actual detailed plan for features
+- [ ] Make plotting interactive and savable... with latex labels
 - [ ] AC analysis of simple amplifier stages
 - [ ] Incorporate more spice models in examples
 - [ ] Work on automatic testing...